UoE-BIOM528/workshops/04_gene-prediction.md

 Even though we have saved our results they are only in GFF file format.
 Our next analysis will need the extracted protein sequences in fasta format.
 Luckily Augustus provides a set of [utility scripts](https://github.com/Gaius-Augustus/Augustus/tree/master/scripts) that can perform a variety of tasks.
 One such script, `getAnnoFasta.pl` will extract the protein sequences from a GFF file.
 Lets try the command:

 ```
-perl <path-to-augustus>/scripts/getAnnoFasta.pl Z.tritici.chr10.gff
+perl ~/software/augustus/scripts/getAnnoFasta.pl Z.tritici.chr10.gff
 ```

-Where `<path-to-augustus>` is the path to the directory where Augustus was downloaded (but not necessarily where it is installed!).
+NB - if you're running this on your own machine the path to augustus and the perl script may be different.
 If you run the above command we can see the file `Z.tritici.chr10.aa` has been generated.
 This is a fasta formatted file that will look something like:

 ```
 >g1.t1